radekkozak/rkcomments/_charles-simic/cameo-appearance.md

 That hurts badly.
 The hundred times
 I rewound the tape, not once
-Could they catch sight from me
+Could they catch sight of me
 In that huge gray crowd,
 That was like any other gray crowd.